minherz/metadataserver/README.md

 ### Custom configuration

-You can customize the behavior of the metadata server by setting the following parameters:
+You can customize the behavior of the metadata server by setting URI paths and values that the server handles.
+See [example configurations](examples/) in the repo.

+You can configure the handlers and other parameters in JSON configuration file.
+See the following for the expected JSON keys and values:

 | Name | Type | Description |
 |---|---|---|